 About the Artist

-Amy Denio (Seattle) received a 2007 GAP to cover the artist’s fee to compose, record and produce the sound track for Loud Omission, a new dance piece created by choreographer Carla Barragan.
-Loud Omission features four dancers, video and visual projections of the paintings of Ecuadorian artist Paula Barragan, and Denio’s original recorded music score.
+Amy Denio (Seattle) received 2007 GAP Award funding to cover the artist’s fee to compose, record, and produce the sound track for Loud Omission, a new dance piece created by choreographer Carla Barragan.
+Loud Omission features four dancers, video, and visual projections of paintings by Ecuadorian artist Paula Barragan and Amy’s original recorded music score.
 The piece will premiere in Seattle in the winter of 2007/08.

-Amy received a 2004 GAP to supplement the artist’s own time and expenses while producing print-ready masters of three collections of music compositions.
-“I have been composing music for much of my life, and have been operating a publishing company, Spoot Music, since 1990.
-Periodically, I receive requests for scores of my music.
-Few of my compositions have been formally prepared as sheet music.”
+Amy received 2004 GAP Award funding to supplement the artist’s own time and expenses while producing print-ready masters of three collections of music compositions.
 The resulting project will entail a minimum of 200 hours of work devoted to setting and editing scores.
 Included among the scores will be a 20 sax quartet composition, basic charts for 20 song compositions, and a 10-song cycle Non Lo So, Polo, as orchestrated for chamber octet and four voices.

 Information included above was provided by artist at the time of application.